geekzter/azure-devenv/README.md

 ### Pre-requisites
 #### Codespace
 The easiest method is to use a GitHub [Codespace](https://github.com/features/codespaces) (in beta).
 Just create a GitHub Codespace from the Code menu.
-This will create a Codespace with pre-requizites installed.
+This will create a Codespace with prerequisites installed.
 #### Local setup
 If you set this up locally, make sure you have the following pre-requisites:
 - [Azure CLI](http://aka.ms/azure-cli)